Mikkkkkkka/irislang/README.md

 Checkout [Language-spec](docs/language-spec.md), to familiarize with the syntax of IRIS!

-This is a starter multi-module project for the IRIS language:

 - `core` — shared types (AST, bytecode, diagnostics)
 - `parser` — lexer + parser -> AST
 - `compiler` — AST -> bytecode